Knox Central makes it to third Mountain Classic title game in four years with win over Wolfe County

 HAZARD, Ky (WYMT) - For the third time in four years, Knox Central will play for a WYMT Food City Mountain Basketball Classic Presented by your local Kentucky Farm Bureau Agents and sponsored by ARH title.

-“This tournament like I said before sacred to a lot of our people a lout of our county,” said Knox Central Head Coach Tony Patterson, who played in the first ever WYMT Food City Mountain Basketball Classic.
+“This tournament, like I said before, is sacred to a lot of people and a lot of our county,” said Knox Central Head Coach Tony Patterson, who played in the first ever WYMT Food City Mountain Basketball Classic.
 “It is a big deal and anytime you get in a tournament atmosphere it just makes us better.”

 The Panthers defeated Wolfe County, the ninth ranked team in the Alice Lloyd College Mountain Top 10, 81-74 in Saturday’s second semifinal game.

 “We just came in at halftime and we were mad at ourselves for playing so bad and we just came out and wanted to win cause we wanted a chance to win this,” said Andrew Sizemore who led the team with 17 points.